AaronStearns/Data-Science-Portfolio/README.md

 <br>
 <h2>Data Exploration/Visualization Projects</h2>
 •Kaggle kernel for the "IBM Attrition" dataset.
-Includes a number of visualizations of employee attrition trends, as well as a significant amount of data manipulation with SQL-like group_by, filter, which, and join operations.
+Includes a number of visualizations of employee attrition trends, as well as a significant amount of data manipulation with SQL-like group_by, filter, where, and join operations.
 <br>
 https://www.kaggle.com/stearnsio/understanding-employee-attrition
 <br>